 “The only solution to these problems is a dramatic and urgent change in the attitude from local authorities, government, the music industry and the cultural sector.

-“The loss of Sticky Mike’s should be a wake up call to Brighton & Hove City Council.
-To UK Music and the BPI.
-To Arts Council England.
-To the Department for Digital, Culture, Media and Sport.
+“The loss of Sticky Mike’s should be a wake up call to Brighton and Hove City Council, to UK Music and the BPI, to Arts Council England (and) to the Department for Digital, Culture, Media and Sport.

 “It’s time for everyone to listen and act.”

-In a message posted on its Facebook page, Sticky Mikes said: “It is with huge sadness and regret that we have to announce that Sticky Mike’s will close on 31st December this year.
+In a message posted on its Facebook page, Sticky Mike’s said: “It is with huge sadness and regret that we have to announce that Sticky Mike’s will close on (Monday) 31 December this year.
 We have tried all options to keep going but there are far too many issues that cannot be resolved to make carrying on viable.

-“Running a grassroots music venue is tough but we’ve had a blast over the last seven years putting on some amazing shows and parties.
-Breaking moulds and giving artists the chance to go on to bigger things which has always been our mission from day one.
-Thankfully we still have The Hope & Ruin to make even better and East Street Tap will be changing in 2019 to host more live shows.
+“Running a grassroots music venue is tough but we’ve had a blast over the last seven years putting on some amazing shows and parties, breaking moulds and giving artists the chance to go on to bigger things, which has always been our mission from day one.
+Thankfully we still have the Hope and Ruin to make even better and the East Street Tap will be changing in 2019 to host more live shows.

-A spokesman for the Laines Pub Company, which runs Sticky Mikes, said: “It’s not a noise complaints issue, although that’s always something that music venues struggle. with.
+A spokesman for the Laine Pub Company, which runs Sticky Mike’s, said: “It’s not a noise complaints issue, although that’s always something that music venues struggle with.

 “The lease has come to an end and we’re not renewing it.
 Hopefully someone else will take it on.”

-In 2016, Brighton and Hove City Council held a special policy panel meeting which heard from promoters and venues about the issues facing the city’s live music industry, following the closure of two venues, the Freebutt and the Blind Tiger Club.
+In 2016, the council set up a special policy panel meeting which heard from promoters and venues about the issues facing the city’s live music industry after the closure of two venues, the Freebutt and the Blind Tiger Club.

-Sally Ann Oakenfold spoke about how Sticky Mike’s had grappled with noise complaints, and also how strict rules about not allowing under-18s in to hear bands play was also a challenge.
+Sally Ann Oakenfold spoke about how Sticky Mike’s had grappled with noise complaints and also how strict rules about not allowing under-18s in to hear bands play had also posed a challenge.

-A council spokeswoman said that no noise complaints had been received about Sticky Mike’s since 2016.
+The council said that no noise complaints had been received about Sticky Mike’s since 2016.
 A licensing complaint about smoking was received in May 2018.